shigos/Traffic_Models/README.md

 The traffic CRASH_RECORD_ID is used to link the same crash between crashes in the Vehicles and People datasets

 ## Cleaning/Notebooks
 Given the large amount of data in this project I decided to start by cleaning data in the individual csv files.
 Three notebooks were created using the original csv titles as the notebook title.
 A notebook titled full_note.ipynb contains the initial join of the three raw data frames before cleaning.
 Missing and nan values were filled using with "Unknown" and "Nans" represented by 0.
 Columns which classified a binary outcome were filled accordingly and missing values were considered 0.
 Cleaning was done individually to each individual csv files.
 Upon joining the three "cleaned" data sets on CRASH_RECORD_ID a new data frame was created which was named clean_merge_note which contains most of the eda and modeling information in this project.
 A target using INJURIES_TOTAL column was feature engineered for determining whether the crash resulted in injury.
+Given the catagorical nature of htis data set, the final data set was fed into the models with primarily binary features created by dummy variables.

 A copy was made to make the initial model which was used as a baseline in clean_merge_note1. full_note contains initial eda prior to cleaning.